What is a Mild Hybrid (MHEV)?

-There are many substantial benefits to owning a mild hybrid car.
-Here are just few reasons to Stop Wondering.
-Start Driving.
+There are many substantial benefits to owning a Mild Hybrid car.
+Here are a few of the best.

-Because the electric motor can assist with acceleration, there is less strain on the engine.
+Because the electric motor can assist with the acceleration there is less strain on the engine.
 It also allows the engine to switch off more regularly – when coasting for example.
 This means lower emissions and cleaner air for everybody.

 Lower initial cost